Tax Free Incomes in India

 Under Section 10(1) of the Income Tax Act, agricultural income is fully exempt from income tax.
-However, for individuals and HUFs, agricultural income of more than Rs.5000 is added to the total income for the purposes of computing the slab rate that will be applicable for the taxpayer on income earned other than from agriculture.
-Hence, there is no tax on agricultural income, but declaring agricultural income increases overall income tax rate applicable for the taxpayer.
+However, for individuals and HUFs, an agricultural income of more than Rs.5000 is added to the total income.
+The addition is made exclusively for the purpose of computing the slab rate that will be applicable for the taxpayer on other income.
+In this context, other income means income earned from sources other than agriculture.
+Hence, there is no tax on agricultural income, but declaring agricultural income increases the overall income tax rate.

 Receipts from Hindu Undivided Family

 Receipts received by an individual as a member of a HUF is exempt from income tax.
-Provided that the HUF has been separately assessed and paid Income Tax.
+However, the HUF should have been separately assessed to and paid Income Tax.

 Share from a Partnership Firm or LLP

-If an assessee is a partner of a partnership firm or LLP, which has been separately assessed for income tax, his/her share of the total income of the partnership firm will be exempt from income tax.
+If an assessee is a partner of a partnership firm or LLP, which has been separately assessed for income tax, the share of the assessee in the total income of the partnership firm will be exempt from income tax.

 NRI Tax Free Incomes

 Certain types of incomes or receipts earned by NRIs are exempt from income tax.
-For instance, income earned by way of interest (including premium on the redemption of such bonds) on certain bonds notified by the Central Government from time to time are exempt from income tax.
-Similarly, the interest and deposit in the name of NRI NRE, FCNR and RFC account are exempt from income tax.
+Income earned by way of interest on the bonds notified by the Central Government is exempt from income tax.
+Also, any premium which is applicable to the redemption of the specified bonds is exempt from tax.

 Income Earned by Foreigners